Hiring an apprentice can bring many benefits to your organisation.

 You must pay the apprentice at least the minimum wage.

 The amount of funding you get depends on whether you pay the apprenticeship levy or not.
 The levy has been effective since 6 April 2017.
 You pay the levy if you're an employer with a payroll of over £3 million a year however this only applies to 1.3% of employers.

 If you don't need to pay the levy, you pay 10% towards the cost of training and assessing your apprentice.
-You need to agree a payment schedule with the training organisation and pay them directly for the training.
+You need to agree a payment schedule with the training provider and pay them directly for the training.
 The government will pay the rest (90%) up to the funding band maximum.
-They'll pay it directly to the training organisation.
+They'll pay it directly to the training provider.